anuragsingh922/anuragsingh922/README.md

 - 👋 Hi, I’m Anurag Singh
-- 👀 I’m interested in Web Development
+- 👀 I’m Full Stack Web Developer
-- 🌱 I’m currently learning App Development
 - 💞️ I’m looking to collaborate on Web Development
-- 📫 How to reach me instagram id @anuragsingh922 and mail anuragjadu922@gmail.com
+- 📫 How to reach me instagram id:- @anuragsingh922 and mail:- anuragjadu922@gmail.com

 <!---
 anuragsingh922/anuragsingh922 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.